 Portable Battery Care and Tips

-Ever wonder if your portable battery is still performing to the capacity it was when it was first purchased.
-Portable battery life is 12-18 months and then it should be replaced.
-Signs that your battery may not be at the capcity it needs to be are no transmit and not lasting a shift.
+Ever wonder if your portable battery is still performing to the capacity it was when it was first purchased?
+A Portable battery life is 12-18 months and then it should be replaced for optimal performance.
+Signs that your battery may not be at the capacity it needs to be is no transmission, not lasting a shift, and not having the distance to talk it use to.
 Rassbach Communications can analyze your battery and determine what capacity it is functioning at.
 If you have questions regarding your battery care contact us today!

 - Nickel Cadmium (NiCd)